somod-dev/somod/packages/docs/src/reference/main-concepts/serverless/functions.md

 Every SOMOD function must have a lambda handler as the default export.
 The SOMOD prepare command will generate a javascript bundle capable of running inside nodeJs runtime at the `.somod/serverless/functions/{moduleName}/{functionName}` directory.

-The SOMOD excludes the npm packages in the attached layers from the function bundle.
+SOMOD excludes the npm packages in the attached layers from the function bundle.

+By default, the lambda functions are bundled for NodeJs version 16. bundle for a different version of NodeJs by setting `SOMOD_SERVERLESS_NODEJS_VERSION` environmental variable before calling `somod prepare` command.

 ## Layers